Na navigaci | Klávesové zkratky

 }

-• as part of the public API, any modification meant breaking changes
+• As part of the public API, any modification (like adding validation) would break backward compatibility

-• we can add validation or transformation anytime
+• We can introduce validation or value transformation whenever needed

 $this->getUser()->getIdentity()->getName()